To securely store the crypto investments, traders will need a cryptocurrency wallet.

 Crypto wallets fall under two categories: hot wallets and cold wallets.

-A hot wallet is a crypto wallet that is connected to the internet.
-It could be an online wallet on a cryptocurrency exchange, a mobile wallet you access on your smartphone, or a web-based wallet you access in a browser.
+A hot wallet is a crypto wallet that is connected to the Internet.
+It could be an online wallet on a cryptocurrency exchange, a mobile wallet that can be accessed via a smartphone, or a web-based wallet that users can access in a browser.

 Hot wallets can be custodial or non-custodial.
-A custodial wallet provider holds your private keys, which means you have to trust them to keep your funds safe.
-A non-custodial wallet lets you have complete control over your funds as only you have access to your wallet’s private keys.
-While the latter is more secure, it also comes with the responsibility of keeping your private keys safe by securely backing up your wallet.
+A custodial wallet provider holds private keys, which means users have to trust the wallet providers to keep funds safe.
+A non-custodial wallet lets the users have complete control over funds as only the wallet holder has full access of the wallet.
+While the latter is more secure, it also comes with the responsibility of keeping the private keys safe by securely backing up the wallet.

-Cold wallets are not connected to the internet, which inherently makes them safer as sneaky actors cannot access your coins online.
+Cold wallets are not connected to the internet, which inherently makes them safer as sneaky actors cannot gain access to another users coins online.
 Hardware wallets and paper wallets fall under this category.
 While cold wallets are more secure than hot wallets, they are more complicated to set up and use.

 Now, let’s take a closer look at the different types of crypto wallets in these categories:

 Arguably the most popular crypto wallets for newcomers are mobile wallets.
-A mobile crypto wallet is a mobile application that you can download onto your smartphone to manage your cryptocurrency on the go.
+A mobile crypto wallet is a mobile application that traders can download to their smartphones to manage their cryptocurrency.

-Hardware wallets keep your private keys offline in a physical USB-like device.
-They provide a high level of security but are typically more complex to use for beginners.
+Hardware wallets keep private keys offline in a physical USB-like device, which provides a high level of security but are typically more complex to use for beginners.
 Additionally, they come with a cost, while software wallets are typically free.

-To use a hardware wallet to make a transaction, you plug it into an internet-enabled computer, type in the password, and perform a transaction.
-Once you are done, you unplug it again, and your crypto rests securely offline.
+To use a hardware wallet to make a transaction, plug it into an Internet-enabled computer, type in the password, and perform a transaction.
+Once done, unplug the device, and the crypto rests securely offline.

-Web wallets, as the name suggests, are crypto wallets that you can use on the web.
-You can easily access them from any computer connected to the internet from any location.
-Although web wallets are convenient to use, your private keys are managed online and can be vulnerable to cyber theft.
+Web wallets, as the name suggests, are crypto wallets that traders can use on the web, which are easily accessed from any computer connected to the internet from any location.
+Although web wallets are convenient to use, private keys are managed online and can be vulnerable to cyber theft.

 Desktop wallets are downloaded and used on a desktop or laptop computer.
-These wallets offer significant security for your private keys and allow you to use your wallet whenever you are on your computer.
+These wallets offer significant security for the private keys and allow traders to access the wallet anytime and anywhere.

-While they are typically not as user-friendly as mobile wallets, they come with an added level of security, provided you practice basic cybersecurity measures, such as installing anti-virus software on your device.
+While desktop wallets are typically not as user-friendly as mobile wallets, the wallets are able to provide an added level of security, provided the user practices basic cybersecurity measures, such as installing anti-virus software.

-A paper wallet is a printed piece of paper with your private and public keys on it.
+A paper wallet is a printed piece of paper with the private and public keys on it.
 Since they are entirely removed from the internet, they are a secure offline storage option.

 However, securely storing a piece of paper with a potentially large sum of money on them can be challenging and stressful for newcomers.
 As a result, hardware wallets are considered the more user-friendly cold storage option.